babbel/puma-plugin-telemetry/README.md

 ### Custom Targets

 Target is a simple object that implements `call` methods that accepts `telemetry` hash object.
-This means it can be super simple `proc` or some sofisticated class calling some external API.
+This means it can be super simple `proc` or some sophisticated class calling some external API.

 Just be mindful that if the API takes long to call, it will slow down frequency with which telemetry will get reported.